ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/get-descriptor-config.md

 # Handling GET_DESCRIPTOR Configuration Requests

-When the host issues a GET_DESCRIPTOR request the device needs to respond with the requested configuration descriptor *plus* all the interface and endpoint descriptors associated to that configuration descriptor during the DATA stage.
+When the host issues a GET_DESCRIPTOR *Configuration* request the device needs to respond with the requested configuration descriptor *plus* all the interface and endpoint descriptors associated to that configuration descriptor during the DATA stage.

+ A GET_DESCRIPTOR Configuration request is a GERT_DESCRIPTOR request where the descriptor type encoded in the high bit of `wValue` is CONFIGURATION.

 We have covered configurations and endpoints but what is an *interface*?